LPN to RN, AAS to BSN

 LPN to RN Health Professions Application and all LPN - RN admissions requirements must be completed by May 1st except for successful completion of the Nursing Bridge Course for admission consideration for the fall semester on the Newburgh campus.

-Click here for Health Professions Application for Fall 2019* for admission to NUR 102 at the Newburgh Campus
+Click here for Health Professions Application for Fall 2020* for LPN-RN admission with advanced standing to NUR 102 at the Newburgh Campus

 LPN to RN Health Professions Application and all LPN - RN admissions requirements must be completed by October 1st except for successful completion of the Nursing Bridge Course for admission consideration for the spring semester on the Middletown campus.